What is CRO?

 We’ve listed some CRO techniques and approaches below:

 One of the most important CRO techniques is performing regular tests.
 User tests can reveal how your site visitors respond to different features, layouts, content and other aspects of your site.
-It will provide you with direct input about how users are navigating and interacting with your site.
-The following are a few examples of the questions that can be answered through user testing:
+It will provide you with direct input about how users are navigating on your webpages.
+These are just a few of the questions that can be answered through user testing:

-The results you find from user testing will enable you to make relevant changes to your site as a result of customer feedback.
-User testing is therefore a way of generating more leads.
+The results you find from user testing will enable you to optimise your site for conversions.

 Find out how we can perform user testing.